16 Things You Don't Know About Chobani Yogurt

-From Winnie the Pooh-themed yogurt for kids, indulgent salted-caramel-crunch-flavored mixes for curbing our sweet tooth cravings, and light low-cal tubs for those looking to lose 10 pounds, Chobani has the answer to almost all of your good-for-you snack needs.
-But even though Chobani is America's top-selling Greek yogurt brand, about 60 percent of the country has never even heard of Chobani—and the same percentage has never even tried Greek yogurt!
+From Winnie the Pooh-themed yogurt for kids, indulgent salted-caramel-crunch-flavored mixes for curbing our sweet tooth cravings, and high-protein tubs for those looking to lose 10 pounds, Chobani has the answer to almost all of your good-for-you snack needs.
+But even though Chobani is America’s top-selling Greek yogurt brand, about 60 percent of the country has never even heard of Chobani—and the same percentage has never even tried Greek yogurt!

 So, before you grab another container off the shelf, make sure you read up on these must-know facts about the yogurt company.
 And after you do, try the Eat This!-approved picks in our report: 25 Best Yogurts for Weight Loss.

 Each Container Is Made With Live Probiotics

 Contrary to what you might think, not all yogurts will provide you with gut-healthy probiotics—the live bacteria that scientists believe may play a role in lowering your incidence of obesity and levels of inflammation.
 That’s because some products are heat-treated after fermentation, which will kill most of the beneficial active cultures.
 As you’ll see on Chobani’s label, their Greek yogurt is made with five “live and active cultures.”
 Three of them have been found to be probiotic strains: L. Bulgaricus, L. Acidophilus, and Bifidus; the other two strains listed, S. Thermophilus and L. Casei, are known as active cultures.